mattheww/gomill/gomill_docs/results.rst

 Querying the results
 ^^^^^^^^^^^^^^^^^^^^

-Gomill provides a Python library interface for processing the competition results stored in a tournament's :ref:`state file <competition state>`.
+Gomill provides a Python library interface for processing the game results stored in a tournament's :ref:`state file <competition state>`.

 This is documented in :doc:`tournament_results`.
 See also the :script:`find_forfeits.py` example script.